 Go on a hike or take a stroll around the block.
 A brisk walk will clear your mind while toning your muscles.
 Your lungs will appreciate the fresh air and your outlook will improve when the endorphins kick in.

-Strike a pose
+Strike a Pose

 Practice yoga to develop flexibility in your body and your mind.
-It can help to boost your immune system, elevate your mood, and regulate your breathing, heart rate, blood pressure, and hormone levels.
+It can help boost your immune system, elevate your mood, and regulate your breathing, heart rate, blood pressure, and hormone levels.

 Write It Down